aiida-trieste-developers/aiida-trains-pot/README.md

 ```

 Install codes for Quantum ESPRESSO, MACE (pre-process, train and post-process), LAMMPS.
 Examples of configuration yaml file can be found in examples/setup_codes.
-Install `PortableCode` for cometee evalution:
+Install `PortableCode` for committee evalution:

 ```
 portable_codes_installation